PedroContipelli/COP4520-HW-3/README.md

 Compile with: **javac MarsRover.java**
 Run with: **java MarsRover**

+My design implementation involved using a 60 x 8 2D array with a row for each minute in an hour, and a column for each thread.
+This ensures that no two threads will be tring to access the same memory location at any moment when writing their sensor readings data.
+After 1 hour has been simulated, the main thread generates a report based on that hour's findings and the process repeats again for the next hour.
+It is quite efficient since each thread only writes data to its own column, no thread ever needs to wait on another thread to finish reading/writing data, and progress can always be made every minute.

+#### Execution time per simulated hour: ~3 seconds realtime

 ### Sources:
 Maurice Herlihy and Nir Shavit.
 2008.
 The Art of Multiprocessor Programming.
 Morgan Kaufmann Publishers Inc., San Francisco, CA, USA.